Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 Steps to ensure that the credentials file is stored securely and details are not shared with GitHub:

-- Open the "gitignore" file in Gitpod.
+- Open the gitignore file in Gitpod.
-- Add "creds.json" (without the quotes) to the gitignore file and save the file.
+- Add creds.json to the gitignore file and save the file.

 ## Heroku